Dr. Steven McMullenAssistant Professor of Economics

 Steven engages in empirical education policy research.
 His published work includes studies of year-round schooling, school crowding and homework.
 He is currently pursuing work on private school enrollment trends.

 His second area of expertise is in ethics and theology in economics, with a particular focus on animal ethics.
-He has written about theological critiques of economics, environmental ethics and will soon publish a book on the place of animals in the economy.
+He has written about theological critiques of economics and environmental ethics and is the author of a book on animal ethics and the economy.

 - Ph.D., economics, University of North Carolina at Chapel Hill, 2008